What are the different roofing types to install on my roof?

 In theory, roofs are lifetime products.
 But there hasn’t been a roof built yet that hasn’t eventually needed repair or replacing.
 When that inevitability comes home to roost, McCoy Roofing has you covered.

 No matter what type of roof you have.
-McCoy works with a network of trusted manufacturers and suppliers to access the specific material or system you need.
+McCoy Roofing works with a network of trusted manufacturers and suppliers to access the specific material or system you need.
 Most importantly, McCoy Roofing has the experience and expertise to install your roof right the first time using McCoy’s 5-step Installation Process.

 Weather is a roof’s biggest adversary.
 Hail storms and wind storms can weaken the integrity of shingles, flashing and underlay.
 As damage gets repeated exposure to the elements, a roof loses structural soundness.
 Then, it’s only a matter of time before problems become more than just aesthetic and require professional attention.

 “Humidity also plays a huge factor,” said McCoy Roofing CEO Adam McCoy, who learned the trade from his father and company founder, John McCoy.
 “I can’t tell you how many winters and springs we get calls from people saying, ‘Hey, I have leaks inside my home.'”

 “A lot of homes in Nebraska are built poorly,” McCoy said.
 “One of the big issues we see with humidifiers installed on furnaces, especially in two-story homes, is that when people run the furnace with the humidifier on it pumps a lot of hot moist air into the home.
 That hot moist air rises past the heat barrier in the attic and it condensates on the sheeting in the attic.
 That moisture runs down and creates leaks inside the home seen on ceilings and walls.
 That happens quite frequently.”

 Age is a culprit with any roof.
 After enough time, roofs tend to wear out or fall apart, regardless of the material or brand or installer.